 Two years later

-Now that the game is well established in the FPS world, our Agent is not as popular as it was when it first came out.
-In the early days of the game, its skills were formidable, especially because players were not yet very experienced in the game.
+Now that the game is well established in the FPS world, our Agent is not as popular as he was when he first came out.
+In the early days of the game, his abilities were formidable, especially because players were not yet very experienced in the game.
 But now the community has learned to avoid some of his abilities, especially Curve Ball, which is quite noisy.
-Phoenix was therefore left behind in favour of characters such as KAY/O, Skye and YoruThis is because they have more effective blinding skills.
+Phoenix was therefore left behind in favour of characters such as KAY/O, Skye and Yoru, because they have more effective blinding abilities.

-This is why the Duelist has undergone a buff on patch 5.01.
-Curve Ball's loading time has been reduced and the duration of the blindness has been increased to allow the Agent to regain its place as a favourite.
+This is why the Duelist got buff on patch 5.01.
+Curve Ball's loading time has been reduced and the duration of the blindness has been increased to allow the Agent to regain his place as a favourite.

-According to the data in the Competition queue, Phoenix has been pretty strong since his buff.
-His blindness is still a bit limited by his range compared to someone like Skye, for example, but that's good.
-For a Duelist, he now has a very difficult control to avoid.
-Maybe too much so.Dan 'penguin' Hardison - Game Designer
+According to the data in competitive queue, Phoenix is quite strong after the buff,” penguin shares.
+“He’s still a bit more range-gated with his flash than someone like Skye, but that’s a good thing.
+For a Duelist, his flash is very hard to dodge now, debatably too hard to dodge.Dan 'penguin' Hardison - Game Designer

 While Phoenix is once again popular with the general public, this is still not the case with professional players.
 Indeed, he is regularly among the least played characters at international events.
-This was the case, for example, at the Masters of Reykjavik and Copenhagenor more recently at the Valorant Istanbul Champions.
-It will take more than that for our phoenix to rise from its ashes on the competitive scene.
+This was the case, for example, at the Masters of Reykjavik and Copenhagen, or more recently at the Valorant Champions Istanbul.
+It will take more than that for our phoenix to rise from his ashes on the competitive scene.